TheSledgeHammer/Groovy-Data-Structures-Algorithms/README.md

 #### Hashing:
 * CuckooHashMap: A HashMap using the Cuckoo Hash Collision Algorithm.
 Uses the following 4 hash algorithms: SHA1, FNV1a_128, Murmur3_128 & MD5 (in no set order)

+* CuckooHashTable A HashTable using the Cuckoo Hash Collision Algorithm.
+Uses the following 4 hash algorithms: SHA1, FNV1a_128, Murmur3_128 & MD5 (in no set order)

 #### Algorithms:
 * DammAlgorithm: Can calculate a check digit using Damm's Algorithm.
 Uses the QuasiGroupGenerator to perform calculations.

 * QuasiGroupGenerator: Can create QuasiGroups of size n with an order of magnitude n.
 Form a Latin Square.
 Is generated Randomly.

 ### Apache Licence 2.0